Multi-peak semiclassical bound states for Fractional Schr\"{o}dinger Equations with fast decaying potentials: Introduction and main results

-When $s = \frac{1}{2}$, equation \eqref{eq1.1} can be used to describe some properties of Einstein's theory of relativity and also has been derived as models of many physical phenomena, such as phase transition, conservation laws, especially in fractional quantum mechanics, etc., \cite{1}. $(NLFS)$ was introduced by Laskin (\cite{2}, \cite{3}) as an extension of the classical nonlinear Schr\"{o}dinger equations s = 1 in which the Brownian motion of the quantum paths is replaced by a L\`{e}vy flight.
+In physics, Eq \eqref{eq1.1} can be used to describe some properties of Einstein's theory of relativity and also has been derived as models of many physical phenomena, such as phase transition, conservation laws, especially in fractional quantum mechanics, etc., \cite{FQT}. $(NLFS)$ was introduced by Laskin (\cite{2}, \cite{3}) as an extension of the classical nonlinear Schr\"{o}dinger equations $s = 1$ in which the Brownian motion of the quantum paths is replaced by a L\`{e}vy flight.
 To see more physical backgrounds, we refer to \cite{4}.

+In this paper, we are interesting in semiclassical analysis of \eqref{eq1.1}.
+From a mathematical point of view, the transition from quantum to classical mechanics can be formally performed by letting $\varepsilon\to 0$.
+For small $\varepsilon > 0$, solutions $u_{\varepsilon}$ are usually referred to as semiclassical bound states.